SeedSigner/seedsigner/docs/developer_tips.md

 You can back up and restore any size SD card but the process is a little inefficient so the bigger the source SD card, the bigger the backup will be and the longer it'll take to create (and even longer to image back to a new SD card), even if most of the card is blank.

 You can restore a backup image to an SD card of the same or larger size.
 So it's strongly recommended to do repetitive development work on a smaller card that's easier to backup and restore.
-Once the image is stabilized, then write it to a bigger card, if necessary (that being said, there's really no reason to use a large SD card for SeedSigner.
+Once the image is stabilized, then write it to a bigger card, if necessary (that being said, there's really no reason to use a large SD card for LumenSigner.
 An 8GB SD card is more than big enough).

 Insert the SD card into a Mac/Linux machine and create a compressed img file.